It’s a veritable giant among men! How else can the sight of a body weighing barely one-and-a-half ounces, make grown people shriek and dash for cover?

 Females have five to 10 litters a year, which is a hedge against heavy predation.
 The gestation period is 19 to 21 days.
 Females are capable of producing 12 to15 offspring, but the average is five.
 The babies are bald at birth, their ears flattened and their eyes closed.
 Weighing only about 0.3-ounce (8.5 g), they’re completely helpless.

 They rapidly grow, however, and about 10 days later they’re covered with hair.
 At two weeks they open their eyes, and at three weeks they’re weaned.
 At five to eight weeks they’re ready to move to their own territory and mate.
 Sometimes, young females will live near their mother.

 House Mice are omnivores, meaning they eat both animal and plant foods.
-Every part of a plant—leaves, roots, stems, and seeds—as well as fruit, grains, and nuts is part of their diet.
+Every part of a plant—leaves, roots, stems, seeds, fruit, grains, and nuts — is part of their diet.
 They supplement that with insects, carrion, pet food, and just about anything that people will eat.

 They eat a couple of main meals a day, at dawn and dusk, but they also like to snack periodically.
 So, when they find extra food, they store it in their pantry.
 This habit may have given rise to the origin of the word mouse, which derives from the Latin and Sanskrit mus, meaning “to steal.”
 Mice drink water but mostly obtain moisture from the foods they eat.

 Speed and agility are the House Mouse’s best defenses.
 They can run at 8 miles per hour (13 kmh), climb nearly any slope with a roughened surface, and run along thin wires or ropes.
 Add the ability to jump 12 inches high (30 cm) and swim very well, too, and you’ve got an Olympics-grade animal!
 Oh, and they also can bite.